Ofcom Price Comparison Accreditation

 As part of the audit process prior to awarding accreditation, Ofcom assessed the methods of providing information to consumers with a variety of disabilities and access needs.
 The accredited companies' websites have been tailored to cater for consumers with visual impairments and are written in plain English.

-Ofcom is the independent regulator of communications services in the UK, therefore Ofcom does not as a general practice provide consumers with specific information on the prices of individual communications services.
-But as consumers are increasingly seeking accurate, up to date, comprehensive and accessible information on prices, Ofcom has established its an accreditation scheme to help address this need.
+Ofcom is the independent regulator of communications services in the UK, therefore Ofcom does not as a general practice provide consumers with specific information on the prices of individual services.
+But as consumers are increasingly seeking accurate, transparent, up to date, comprehensive and accessible information on prices, Ofcom has established an accreditation scheme to help address this need.

 Q6.
 How can I find out what is the best deal for me?

-Price is just one of a number of important factors that consumers should consider when looking for the best deal on communications services.
-There are many price comparison sites that provide information on the prices of fixed telephone, mobile, broadband and Digital TV services.
+Price is just one of a number of important factors that consumers should consider when looking for the best deal on services.
+There are many price comparison sites that provide information on the prices of fixed telephone, mobile, broadband and TV services.
 However, there are only six companies that have so far been accredited under the Ofcom Price Accreditation Scheme.

 Consumers can contact: